 This faith is opposed to cremation for its followers and preference natural decomposition.
 This was due to the perceived pagan associations of cremation.

 For thousands of years, Judaism holds that burial in the ground is the acceptable form of burial for proper respect of those who have passed.
-Today, cremation is still discouraged yet Reform Judaism has become more accepting of the practice, however the cremains must still be buried in a coffin.
+Today, cremation is still discouraged yet Reform Judaism has become more accepting of the practice, however the remains must still be buried in a coffin.
 Orthodox Judaism still remains opposed to cremation.

 When deciding if cremation is the appropriate burial choice for yourself or a family member you may also like to consider where the ashes will be stored or scattered.
-There are many ideas around what to do with cremains and we have explored these in our blog called Scattering Ashes: Everything you need to know.
+There are many ideas around what to do with remains and we have explored these in our blog called Scattering Ashes: Everything you need to know.
 For memorial urns we have created a comprehensive urn booklet to find a memorial style to suit you and your loved ones.